 “I am deeply honored to be named to this chair, which helps raise the stature of Vanderbilt in terms of bringing more and better resources to the research,” Dillehay said.
-“Anthropological studies often involve not only the social sciences and humanities but also biology, genetics, chemistry and virtually every hard science you can think of.
-That is why generous funding is vital to my work.”
 He noted that the endowed chair will benefit students with more opportunities to participate in research.

 Dillehay, who received his doctorate from the University of Texas in 1976, has conducted numerous anthropological studies in Peru, Chile, Argentina and other South American countries as well as the United States.

 In 2008 a team of researchers that Dillehay led at the Monte-Verde archaeological site in south-central Chile found evidence that has fundamentally changed chronologies and migration theories for the peopling of the Americas.

 Dillehay’s study confirms Monte-Verde’s status as the earliest known human settlement in the Americas.
 It also provides additional support for the theory that one early migration route followed the Pacific Coast more than 14,000 years ago.

 Dillehay directs a project sponsored by the Guggenheim Foundation and the National Science Foundation on the political identity of the Araucanians, who resisted the Spanish Empire, and the impact of that resistance on their descendants, the Mapuche people of Chile.
 He has been recognized for efforts to protect the local land rights and cultural systems of these indigenous peoples during politically turbulent times.